-Chickweed is a ground cover and can be very invasive in a garden.
+Chickweed is a ground cover which means it spreads in large masses quickly, so it is very invasive in a garden.

 I’ve been battling chickweed control in our greenhouse for a couple of years